Health and Safety Excellence program: Topic requirements

 Requirements:

-Your business will establish, implement, monitor and maintain a first aid program.
-The first aid program must meet the requirements of regulation 1101 and include the following:
+Your business will establish, implement, monitor and maintain a written standard(s) that meet the requirements of regulation 1101 and must include, but not limited to the following:

 Level 2: Intermediate